pingcap/tidb/docs/design/2019-11-14-tidb-builtin-diagnostics.md

 #### Reusable HTTP API

 Currently, TiDB/TiKV/PD includes a partially reusable HTTP API.
 This proposal does not migrate the corresponding interface to the gRPC Service.
-The migration is completed by other subsequent plans.
+The migration will be completed by other subsequent plans.
 All HTTP APIs need to return data in JSON format.
-The following is a list of HTTP APIs that may be used in the proposal:
+The following is a list of HTTP APIs that may be used in this proposal:

 - Retrieve configuration information
     - PD: /pd/api/v1/config
     - TiDB/TiKV: /config
-- Performance sampling interface: TiDB/PD contains all the following interfaces, TiKV temporarily only contains CPU performance sampling interface
+- Performance sampling interface: TiDB and PD contain all the following interfaces, while TiKV temporarily only contains the CPU performance sampling interface
     - CPU: /debug/pprof/profile
     - Memory: /debug/pprof/heap
     - Allocs: /debug/pprof/allocs
     - Mutex: /debug/pprof/mutex
     - Block: /debug/pprof/block

-#### Cluster Information System Tables
+#### Cluster information system tables

-Each TiDB instance can access the information of other nodes through the HTTP API or gRPC Service provided by the first two layers to implement the Global View of the cluster.
+Each TiDB instance can access the information of other nodes through the HTTP API or gRPC Service provided by the first two layers.
+This way we can implement the Global View forw the cluster.
 In this proposal, the collected cluster information is provided to the upper layer by creating a series of related system tables.
 The upper layer includes not limited to:

 - End User: Users can obtain cluster information directly through SQL query to troubleshooting problem
-- Operation and maintenance system: The ability to obtain cluster information through SQL will make it easier to integrate TiDB into its own operation and maintenance system.
+- Operation and maintenance system: The ability to obtain cluster information through SQL will make it easier for users to integrate TiDB into their own operation and maintenance systems.
-- Ecological tools: The external tools get the cluster information through SQL to realize the function customization.
-For example, `[sqltop](https://github.com/ngaut/sqltop)` can directly obtain the SQL sampling information of the entire cluster through the cluster `events_statements_summary_by_digest`
+- Eco-system tools: External tools get the cluster information through SQL to realize function customization.
+For example, `[sqltop](https://github.com/ngaut/sqltop)` can directly obtain the SQL sampling information of the entire cluster through the `events_statements_summary_by_digest` table of the cluster.

 #### Cluster Topology System Table

-We need to provide a topology system table before providing a **Global View** for the TiDB instance.
-Then we can obtain the HTTP API Address and gRPC Service Address of each node from the topology system table, so that each remote API can be easily constructed.
+ To realize **Global View** for the TiDB instance, we need to provide a topology system table, where we can obtain the HTTP API Address and gRPC Service Address of each node.
+This way the Endpoints can be easily constructed for remote APIs.
 The Endpoint further acquires the information collected by the target node.

 The implementation of this proposal can query the following results through SQL: